State reserves of Azerbaijan: Basut-Chay State Reserve

-Basut-Chay State Reserve was established on the area of 1.07 km2 in 1974 for preserving and protecting the rare Oriental plane-tree.
+Basut-Chay State Reserve was established over 1.07 km2 in 1974 for preserving and protecting the rare Oriental plane-tree.
 The reserve covers the area around the Basut-Chay of the southeastern part of Minor Caucasus.

 Plane-trees

 The plane-trees make up 93.5% of Basut-Chay State Reserve area.
-In average, plane-trees live for 170 years.
-However, one can come across the plane-trees 1200–1500 years of age, 50 meters in height and 4 meters in diameter.
+On average, plane-trees live for 170 years.
+However, one can come across the plane-trees 1,200–1,500 years of age, 50 meters in height and 4 meters in diameter.

 The Basut-Chay State Reserve is under the control of de facto Nagorno-Karabakh forces and does not operate at present.

 Eldar Pine State Reserve

 The Eldar Pine State Reserve was established on the area of 16.86 km2 of Samuh administrative region on December 16, 2004.
 The reserve is mainly designed for preserving and protecting of rare and endemic species of Eldar Pine tree.

 In 1967 the reserve (with the area of 3.92 km2 was transformed into the branch of Goy-Gol State Reserve.